← Blog

 design.md gives coding agents a structured way to understand design systems.
 Here is why that matters for AI-generated UI workflows.

 This is the friction design.md for coding agents is trying to remove.
 It’s a plain markdown file that holds your design system in a shape an AI agent can read every time it generates UI — not as a one-off prompt, but as persistent context.
 Stitch reads it.
 Claude Code reads it.
 Cursor reads it.
-So does anything else that picks up context files from a repo root.
+Anything else that picks up context files from a repo root reads it too.

 What design.md Is and Why Google Labs Published It